-The Department of Foreign Languages offers courses in eight languages and programs leading to the Bachelor of Arts degree with a major in French or Spanish.
+The Department of Foreign Languages offers courses in languages and programs leading to the Bachelor of Arts degree with a major in French or Spanish.
 A student majoring in French or Spanish may also choose to complete the program leading to teacher licensure.
+An Italian Studies minor was added in 2005.

 In the French and Spanish programs, the course offerings are balanced between literary, cultural and linguistic study.
-Emphasis is placed on practical use of the language, and class-room learning is enhanced by video and computer technology as well as study abroad opportunities.
+The Italian Studies minor requires a balance between courses in Italian language through the intermediate level and classes on Italian cultural topics taught in English.
+Emphasis is placed on practical use of the language, and classroom learning is enhanced by video and computer technology as well as study abroad opportunities.